jongoodnow/PhysIndex/README.md

 Get Started
 ----

-Clone the repository get the dependencies installed.
+Clone the repository and install the dependencies.
 You will need Python 2.7 and pip first.
 Confirm that you have Django 1.5 (the below command will install this by default).

 ```sh
 git clone https://github.com/jongoodnow/PhysIndex.git